 The enforcement of an adjudicator's decision is a matter for the courts.
 As far as the adjudicator is concerned, they should avoid acting in such a way that will give parties grounds to resist the enforcement of the decision.
-The Court of Session has developed a rapid procedure for hearing enforcement claims on a summary judgment basis, but it is unlikely that the adjudicator will be required or entitled to take an active role in any such proceedings.
+The Technology and Construction Court has developed a rapid procedure for hearing enforcement claims on a summary judgment basis, but it is unlikely that the adjudicator will be required or entitled to take an active role in any such proceedings.